5nizza/aisy/benchmarking/readme.txt

  - build-essentials (gcc, make, ...)

 To run the benchmarks on your tool you have to:
+ - compile a model-checker
- - compile the model-checker by opening a shell in the directory 'ext_tools/blimc' and executing the commands:
+   - if use blimc then: open a shell in the directory 'ext_tools/blimc' and execute the commands:
      > ./configure
      > make
      This should create the executable 'ext_tools/blimc/blimc'
+   - if use ic3 go to ic3-ref directory and follow instructions in README
+ - you can change the model checker used by editing call_model_checker.sh script
  - Change the variable COMMAND in call_synth_tool.sh to some command which invokes your tool.
  - Maybe modify the variable GNU_TIME in performance_test.sh to